 Last but not least of the good back care habits: Rest

 When your back is fragile or painful, occasional breaks can speed up the recovery or at least reduce the pain.
 Lying down on the back with your legs bent — or straight if that feels better — is very important to heal your back.
 In a different relation to gravity, the muscles can relax and tightness gets a chance to release.
-Leave a yoga mat in a corner with some props, such as a cushion for the head, a bolster and blanket.
+Leave a yoga mat in a corner with some props, such as a cushion, a bolster and blanket.
 Especially if your day is busy or stressful, lie down to rest your back and observe your breathing.
 This will not only soothe your back but help you feel calmer too.

 Namaste